Raza Development Fund Inc

 Governance and Leadership

 Annie Donovan, President and Chief Executive Officer - Annie Donovan joined RDF as President and CEO in August 2022, bringing decades of leadership experience in community development, finance, and impact investing.
-Prior to RDF, she served as Chief Operating Officer of the Local Initiatives Support Corporation (LISC), one of the country's largest community development organizations, and as Director of the U.S. Department of the Treasury's Community Development Financial Institutions Fund (CDFI Fund).
+Prior to RDF, she served as Chief Operating Officer of the Local Initiatives Support Corporation (LISC), one of the country's largest community development organisations, and as Director of the U.S. Department of the Treasury's Community Development Financial Institutions Fund (CDFI Fund).

 On RDF's approach to partnership, a client CEO noted: "RDF doesn't respond with a no. They respond with 'Let's see how we can make it happen.'"